BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 }
 ```

+### Futures Subscriptions
+You can subscribe using the `SymbolName` eg "MNQ" or the `SymbolCode` eg "MNQZ4".
+If you are placing orders with SymbolCode instead of SymbolName you will also need to pass in the `FuturesExchange` as a string.
+Example `FuturesExchange::CME.to_string()`
+By passing in the exchange string we are telling the data server to specifically place a trade on the "Z4" Contract.

 ### Subscription Performance Impacts
 In back-testing using multiple symbols will slow down the engine only relative to the size of the primary data set, since the Subscription manager updates consolidators concurrently,
 adding additional subscriptions per symbol has a minimal impact on performance on multithreaded systems, if you are subscribed to 1 minute bars, you can subscribe to 10min, 15min, 60min simultaneously